|Theatre||Film & Speaker Series|

 George Street Playhouse

 9 Livingston Ave., New Brunswick, 732-246-7717.
-Professional theater dedicated to the production of new American plays offers subscriptions, student subscriptions, new play readings, student matinees and touring theater productions for grades K and up (732-846-2895 x115).
+Professional theater dedicated to the production of new American plays offers subscriptions, student subscriptions, new play readings, student matinees and issue-oriented touring theater productions for grades K and up (732-846-2895 x117).
 Year-round theater classes for ages 5 to adult.

 The Growing Stage: The Children's Theatre of New Jersey

-Historic Palace Theatre, Rt.
-183, Netcong, 973-347-4946.
+Historic Palace Theatre, 7 Ledgewood Ave., Netcong, 973-347-4946.
 Professional children's theater presents Sept.-May Main Stage season and experimental works in the Studio Presentation Series.
-Group rates, subscription series, creative arts programs, birthday parties.
+Group rates, subscription series, creative arts programs, school matinees, birthday parties, summer arts day camp.
 Touring show available for schools and community organizations.

 Hudson Theatre Ensemble

-Sixth St. & Park Ave., Hoboken, 201-377-7014.
-Professional community theater presents adult shows and Silly on Sixth children's series.
+Hudson School Performance Space, 601 Park Ave., Hoboken, 201-377-7014.
+Community theater company presents adult shows and Silly on Sixth children's series.

 Hunterdon Hills Playhouse

-Kean University Wilkins Theatre, 1000 Morris Ave., Union; or Eugene and Shelley Enlow Recital Hall, Nathan Weiss Graduate School campus, 250 North Ave., Hillside, 908-737-7469.
-Sept.-May season includes world-class music and dance artists, chamber music series, student and faculty productions, Holocaust Resource Center events, lecture series, family series and on school time performances.
-Premiere Stages, a professional equity theater company in residence, develops new plays and offers family-friendly musical theater and theater camp for middle school and high school students during the summer and school residencies for grades 1-12 during the school year.
+Kean University Wilkins Theatre, 1000 Morris Ave., Union, 908-737-7469.
+Sept.-May season includes world-class music and dance artists, chamber music series, student and faculty productions, family and on school time performances (908-737-4349).
+See listing for Premiere Stages for summer theater, children's musical theater and performing arts camps.
 Student rates; subscriptions.
-See Music & Dance for more events.
+See Music & Dance and Film below for more events.

 Kelsey Theatre at Mercer